John Diefenbaker: Bilateral antipathy: the Kennedy administration

 Kennedy was careful to avoid overt favouritism during the 1962 Canadian election campaign.
-Several times during the campaign, Diefenbaker stated that the Kennedy administration desired his defeat because he refused to "bow down to Washington".
+Several times during the campaign, Diefenbaker stated that the Kennedy administration desired his defeat because he refused to "bow down to Washington."
 After Diefenbaker was returned with a minority, Washington continued to press for acceptance of nuclear arms, but Diefenbaker, faced with a split between Defence Minister Douglas Harkness and External Affairs Minister Howard Green on the question, continued to stall, hoping that time and events would invite consensus.

-When the Cuban Missile Crisis erupted in October 1962, Kennedy chose not to consult with Diefenbaker before making decisions on what actions to take.
-The US President sent former Ambassador Merchant to Ottawa to inform the Prime Minister as to the content of the speech that Kennedy was to make on television.
+When the Cuban Missile Crisis erupted in October 1962, Kennedy chose not to consult with Diefenbaker before deciding on what actions to take.
+The President sent former Ambassador Merchant to Ottawa to inform the Prime Minister as to the content of the speech that Kennedy was to make on television.
 Diefenbaker was upset at both the lack of consultation and the fact that he was given less than two hours advance word.
-He was angered again when the US government released a statement stating that it had Canada's full support.
+He was angered again when the U.S. government released a statement stating that it had Canada's full support.
 In a statement to the Commons, Diefenbaker proposed sending representatives of neutral nations to Cuba to verify the American allegations, which Washington took to mean that he was questioning Kennedy's word.
 When American forces went to a heightened alert, DEFCON 3, Diefenbaker was slow to order Canadian forces to match it.
 Harkness and the Chiefs of Staff had Canadian forces clandestinely go to that alert status anyway, and Diefenbaker eventually authorized it.
-The crisis ended without war, and polls found that Kennedy's actions were widely supported by Canadians.
+The crisis ended without war, and polls found that Canadians widely supported Kennedy's actions.
 Diefenbaker was severely criticized in the media.